Royal Marine Depot, Deal: Expansion

+In spite of these additions the Depot was still short of space.
+2,871 young men were recruited in 1898; they were expected to do nine months' initial training at Walmer/Deal, before being despatched to their division (Chatham, Portsmouth or Plymouth) for further training, which was then followed by their initial sea service training.
+To help ease the overcrowding at Deal, the decision was taken that those destined for the Royal Marine Artillery division would instead be accommodated at Eastney for their initial training.

-In 1896, a parcel of land was purchased behind South Barracks to serve as a new, larger Drill Field.
-On what had been the old Drill Field, west of the RM Hospital Barracks, a completely new Hospital was built for the Depot (later referred to as Infirmary Barracks).
-In 1900 the erstwhile Hospital Barracks was re-named East Barracks, to avoid confusion with the new hospital, with the other areas referred to similarly as North Barracks and South Barracks (the latter now incorporated the old Cavalry Barracks, which served as married men's quarters and Depot offices).
+In 1899 on what had been the old Drill Field, west of the RM Hospital Barracks, a completely new Hospital was built for the Depot (later referred to as Infirmary Barracks); this enabled the old hospital to be given over entirely to barrack accommodation.
+The following year, what had been the 'Hospital Barracks' were re-named 'East Barracks', to avoid confusion with the new hospital, with the other areas referred to similarly as North Barracks and South Barracks (the latter now incorporated the old Cavalry Barracks, which served as married men's quarters and Depot offices).
 In 1905, work was begun on building a new Depot Church (similar in design to those at Eastney and Chatham) on a site alongside the new Drill Field; it was consecrated in January 1907 and dedicated to St Michael and All Angels.

 In 1923 the Royal Marine Artillery (which had previously had its depot at Eastney) amalgamated with the RM Light Infantry to form a unified Royal Marines; thenceforward all recruits came to Deal for their basic training.
 In 1930 the Royal Naval School of Music relocated from Eastney into the East Barracks.
+In 1937 the Officers' Quarters in South Barracks was extended, with new wings added on either side.

-During the Second World War, the RN School of Music was evacuated away from Deal and much training activity also moved elsewhere; however, a Non-Commissioned Officers' School was located there, in the East Barracks, from 1940-1946.
+During the Second World War, the RN School of Music was evacuated away from Deal and much training activity also moved elsewhere; however, a Non-Commissioned Officers' School was located in the East Barracks from 1940-1946.
 On 29 October 1940, the Royal Marines Depot was attacked from the air.
 The Battle of Britain campaign diary records: Army Stations 29 October 1940, Deal: At 1640 hours, three HE bombs were dropped in the barracks, the casualties being 1 Officer and 7 other ranks killed, 6 Officers and 6 other ranks wounded.
 In 1942, volunteers for the first Royal Marine Commando unit were assembled at Deal, where they undertook initial training and testing.